zinger-framework/web-docs/docs/user-interface-manual/seller.md

     <img src="/img/seller/ReadyMockup.jpg" width=200 height=350>
 </div>

-The dashboard will be split into 3 tabs - new orders, current orders, order ready for pickup/ delivery.
-The shop owner can accept or cancel the new orders.
-After the order is prepared then order status can be changed to out for delivery or ready for pickup.
-The shop owner must enter the secret key sent to the customer to complete the order.
+The dashboard [list all the current orders](https://documenter.getpostman.com/view/6369926/Szmb6KVo?version=latest#34d6371a-4244-404b-a04a-d710a35c4fb8), which are classified into three tabs namely
+* New Orders
+* Preparing
+* Ready

+The user can update the order status by sending an [update order](https://documenter.getpostman.com/view/6369926/Szmb6KVo?version=latest#5d57a934-dac8-410b-8e78-55577231a975) request.
+The user should enter the secret key received by the customer to complete the order.

 ## Inventory